 The current state of the parking facility reveals aging tarmac and faded bay markings.
 Although an immediate surfacing upgrade may not be imperative, a review of bay layouts and the application of fresh markings would likely enhance the overall functionality of the area.
-The absence of specific visitor numbers underscores the park's popularity within both the local and sporting communities.
+The visitor numbers witnessed during peak periods underscores the park's popularity within both the local and sporting communities.
 To address the concern regarding bay layouts we will deploy line markings and implement a PPM plan to maintain the facility moving forward.

-Mychett Recreation Ground
+Mytchett Recreation Ground